lconde-ucl/CLAPAnalysis_sge/README.md

 # CLAPAnalaysis_sge

 This is a fork of the [CLAPAnalysis pipeline](https://github.com/GuttmanLab/CLAPAnalysis/), modified to work on the UCL cluster Myriad.
-It performs the same workflow that the original pipeline (described below)
+It performs the same workflow that the original pipeline (described below), and includes a 'removeduplicates' option to remove/include duplicates in the picard MarkDuplicates step

 To use the pipeline in myriad: